Compound Nouns

 Here, the most significant word is 'sister,' therefore we add 's' to that word.

 Although compound nouns are made up of two or more words and may resemble a noun phrase, the two are actually different.
-A compound noun is considered to function as a single word rather than a combination of a modifier and a noun.
-Therefore, you cannot separate a compound noun and insert modifiers between its parts.
+A compound noun functions as a single word rather than a combination of a modifier and a noun.
+Therefore, the compound noun has a unique meaning that is sometimes different from the sum of meanings of the words that make it.
+Additionally, you cannot separate a compound noun and insert modifiers between its parts.
 As a result, adverbs cannot directly modify compound nouns.
-However, compound nouns can be modified by adjectives.

 the blueberries vs. the blue car